 The AAIA operates an extensive archaeological library from its Sydney premises.
-Access to the collection is for bone fide scholars, including third and fourth year students, postgraduate researchers and academics from Australian and international universities.
+Access to the collection is for bona fide scholars, including third and fourth year students, postgraduate researchers and academics from Australian and international universities.

 The AAIA’s Library is held within the Centre for Classical and Near Eastern Studies of Australia, where the collections of the Near Eastern Archaeological Foundationsand the Department of Classics and Ancient History are also co-located.
 The current character of the collection is that it has acknowledged strengths in the following areas: